Licensing Hospice Care (216-RICR-40-10-11)

-G.All facilities constructed after the March 20, 1977 shall have as a minimum, connecting toilet rooms between patients' rooms in accordance with the requirements of § 11.7.1 of this Part.
+G.All facilities constructed after March 20, 1977 shall have at, a minimum, connecting toilet rooms between patients' rooms in accordance with the requirements of § 11.7.1 of this Part.
 In addition, in facilities constructed prior to March 20, 1977, there shall be no less than one (1) toilet per eight (8) beds or fraction thereof on each floor where patient rooms are located.

 H.In all facilities constructed after August 1, 2001, patient toilet rooms shall be equipped with facilities for cleaning bedpans.

 I.Separate lavatory and toilet facilities shall be provided for employees and the general public commensurate with the needs of the facility.

 J.A minimum of one (1) bathtub or shower shall be provided for every twelve (12) patients, not otherwise served by bathing facilities in patient rooms.
 At least one (1) bathtub shall be provided in each residential area.

 K.Each bathtub or shower shall be in an individual room or enclosure which provides space for the private use of the bathing fixture, for drying and dressing and for a wheelchair and an attendant.